SAP-samples/teched2022-DA263/exercises/ex4/README.md

 ## Exercise 4.1 Optimize outcome by evaluating the optimization actions

-1. Expand to the optimization action section see
+1. The system suggests various optimization actions based on optimizing variables that can be controlled.
+In comparison,  all factors on the left side are not controllable.
+Expand the optimization action section to view them
 ![](/exercises/ex4/images/ex4_1_1.png) //REPLACE

-1. Manipulate the factor.
+2. You can also manually manipulate the "New volume" influencer factor in optimization action 3, re-run the simulation and observe the outcome.
 ![](/exercises/ex4/images/ex4_1_1.png) //REPLACE

 ## Summary